In hormonal hair loss, PCOS-related or metabolic-pattern cases often move straight toward:

 - Hair loss remains stubborn and persistent

-The issue is often not how much hormone is present,
+The issue is often not how much hormone is present, but how strongly the signal is amplified.

 Blood Sugar Fluctuations Create a Chronic Stress Background